1. General provisions

 3. General requirements on the Customers’ Claims submission

-3.3.
+3.2.
 Written Claim is considered to be submitted when it is received in the Bank, unless otherwise is provided by the agreement between the Bank and the Customer.
+A Claim received by e-mail or via Internet Banking shall be deemed to have been received on the day it is sent.
 The Bank shall register the Claim immediately after the receipt thereof.

-3.4.
-Bank’s reply to the Customer’s Claim shall be provided in written form, in the same way the Claim has been received, except the Customer when submitting the Claim indicates otherwise.
+3.3.
+Bank’s reply to the Customer’s Claim shall be provided in the same way the Claim has been received, except the Customer when submitting the Claim indicates otherwise.
 The reply to be sent by mail shall be sent by registered mail.

-3.6.1. about the submitter (private person): name, last name, personal identification code (in case it is not available – date of birth) and passport data (passport No, issuance date and issuing authority)), mailing address, telephone number and other means of communication (e-mail address, etc.) of the Customer;
+3.5.1. about the submitter (private entrepreneur’s): name, last name, personal identification code (in case it is not available – date of birth), mailing address, telephone number and other means of communication (e-mail address, etc.) of the Customer;

-3.8.
-If a written Claim submitted by the Customer does not contain all information listed in clauses 3.6. and/or 3.7. of the Regulations, the Bank shall within 10 (ten) days prepare a reply indicating the missing information and setting the term when the drawbacks have to be eliminated.
+3.7.
+If a written Claim submitted by the Customer does not contain all information listed in clauses 3.5. and/or 3.6. of the Regulations, the Bank shall within 10 (ten) days prepare a reply indicating the missing information and setting the term when the drawbacks have to be eliminated.
 If the drawbacks are not eliminated by the established term, the Bank is entitled to dismiss the Claim without investigation.

 4. Examination of Claims and preparation of reply